HenryHasbxm/numbered-notetaking/README.md

 This note taking app is going to be for church notes, since my friend was taking notes in church when he complained.

 That’s about it.
-Happy Note Taking!
+Happy Notetaking!